MakeSchool-Tutorials/Make-Cookies/P03-Refactoring-Our-Code/content.md

 And then finally we will make sure to move our code blocks for all of our click power variables, and functions underneath this comment.

-Don't forget to add seperate comments to show things like ```//default variables``` and ```declare DOM variables```.
+Don't forget to **add seperate comments** to show things like ```//default variables``` and ```declare DOM variables```.

 # Onward

 Now that we have organized our code a little better, it will be easier to read, and adding in new blocks of code will make more sense.
-In the next step, we will be adding in our first game loop, and another shop item.
+In the next step, we will be adding in our first **game loop**, and another shop item.